Installing and Supporting Agents on Internet-Based Machines

 This section provides a base recommendation for configuring an agent policy that supports machines outside the network environment.
 This configuration is ideal for laptop users who are frequently disconnected from the network but who are regularly connected to the internet.
 It is also useful for standalone sites that do not have direct network connectivity but that do have internet access.

 In this solution your agents check in and receive policy updates from the cloud.
-This is accomplished using an Ivanti Security Controls feature called Protect Cloud synchronization.
+This is accomplished using an Ivanti Security Controls feature called Security Controls Cloud synchronization.
 It allows you to manage agents on machines that are not able to communicate directly with the console.

-See the following topics for background information on Protect Cloud Synchronization:
+See the following topics for background information on Security Controls Cloud Synchronization:

 There are two primary options for installing agents on machines that are located outside the network environment.